The BPYO is going to China and Japan!

 rjordon@bostonphil.org

-Benjamin Zander is the conductor of the Boston Philharmonic Orchestra and the Boston Philharmonic Youth Orchestra.
+Benjamin Zander is the founder and conductor of the Boston Philharmonic Orchestra and the Boston Philharmonic Youth Orchestra.
 He is also a guest conductor with orchestras around the world and is a three-time Grammy nominee.
 For the past 50 years, Zander has occupied a unique place as a master teacher, deeply insightful and probing interpreter, and as a profound source of inspiration for audiences, students, professional musicians, corporate leaders, and politicians around the world.
 He has persistently engaged well-informed musical and public intellectuals in a quest for insight and understanding into the western musical canon and the underlying spiritual, social, and political issues that inspired its creation.

 His performances have inspired thousands of musicians, renewed their sense of idealism, and shed fresh, insightful, and sometimes provocative light on the interpretation of the central symphonic repertoire of the 19th and 20th centuries.
 Critics and the public have been united in their praise of Zander’s interpretations of the central repertory.